hassannihal/ImpactNet/ReadMe.md

 - **Advanced Diagnostics**: Developing sophisticated error logging mechanisms to facilitate deeper analysis of issues and provide root cause analysis.

 ## License
 Till the completion of Google AI Hackathon, ImpactNet will be available under a special license designed to allow use and modification for hackathon moderators while restricting replication and distribution.
-Post-hackathon completion, the project will revert to a more restrictive licensing model, details of which will be specified in the LICENSE file.